What do we mean by Volunteer Appreciation?

 SCORE HQ is ready to help in your chapter's efforts to express volunteer appreciation.
 Inviting a member of SCORE HQ to take part in your chapter meeting can be a great way to show appreciation and solidify the One SCORE mindset.
 During this time when most meetings are being held virtually, it's easier than ever to have interaction between local chapters and SCORE HQ.
 Whether it's a member of the Executive Leadership Team offering some words of praise and congratulations after a chapter success, or a member of one of the departments presenting on a relevant topic during a chapter meeting, involving SCORE HQ can help energize your chapter and show that appreciation is important to everyone in the organization.

-If you are interested in having someone from SCORE HQ attend a chapter meeting/event, please send an email to email@example.com with all relevant information.
+If you are interested in having someone from SCORE HQ attend a chapter meeting/event, please complete this form with all relevant information.

 Note: Even virtually, involvement of SCORE HQ employees is obviously subject to their schedule availability.
 It's best to make request with sufficient time in advance, in order to allow them to set aside time for the appearance.

 Sometimes an overlooked aspect of appreciation is making sure volunteers truly feel as though their voices matter in the chapter.
 Most volunteers who join SCORE will not hold a chapter leadership position or be responsible for making decisions that impact an entire district, but they all join with their own strengths and ideas.
 It is important that chapter leaders draw on the full wealth of knowledge and expertise available amongst their chapter members, and solicit input and feedback whenever possible.
 Involving volunteers in various areas of chapter operations shows a genuine appreciation for their time, effort and talents.